accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/notes-de-revision.md

 <blockquote>

 - the text of the label accessible to assistive technologies is relevant;
-- the visible text of the label is contained in thetext accessible to assistive technologies.
+- the visible text of the label is contained in the text accessible to assistive technologies.

 </blockquote>